 Requires community colleges and tribal colleges receiving North American Indian tuition waiver funding to report to the Department of Civil Rights on the number of North American Indian tuition waiver applications received and approved, the number and monetary value of the waivers, the number of students with waivers who withdrew from school, and the number of students with waivers who completed a degree or certificate program.
-House adds the number of students who transfer to a four-year university and the number of students who receive a waiver to reporting requirements.
-Senate retains.
-Conference concurs with House.
+Adds the number of students who transfer to a four-year university and the number of students who receive a waiver to reporting requirements.